Cape Government Railways: Expansion

 The Cape Eastern Line was built partially to serve the frontier, and its network of military forts.
 The port of East London was likewise chosen partly for strategic reasons, being the closest port to the frontier for landing and transporting troops.
 The line was begun in 1873, when the Prime Minister turning the first spades for both the East London harbour and the Eastern Railway Line on 20 August 1873.
 Though frontier wars disrupted construction from time to time, the line reached Queenstown in 1880.

 By 1885 the separate sections were connected and the Cape Western line reached Kimberley, marking the end of an epic which had begun in 1872, with the network completed faithfully according to the original 1872 plans.
 From an initial total of 92 kilometres in 1872, the Cape was now criss-crossed with over 2,000 kilometres of railway.
+In 1885 the company owned 231 locomotives, 399 coaches and 3503 goods wagons.

 Considerable development and economic growth followed the construction of the railway system, and the news of the Cape's immense railway programme inspired similar moves in neighbouring states, such as the project of the Natal Government Railways to extend its few miles of railway inland towards the Drakensberg, and President Burgers' ill-fated attempt to link the Transvaal Republic to Lourenço Marques.

 In 1886 gold was discovered in the South African Republic (the Transvaal), setting off the Witwatersrand Gold Rush.
 The Cape government and the government of the Orange Free State (OFS) reached an agreement, by which the Cape Government Railways would build and operate a railway line, through the OFS, to the rapidly growing city of Johannesburg.
 This line reached Bloemfontein (the capital of the OFS) in 1890, and the first trains operated from Cape Town to Johannesburg in 1892.
 In 1897 the OFS government took over control of its portion of the line.